 We invite you to apply to our program via the Electronic Residency Application Service (ERAS).
 We will review your application and contact you if we wish to invite you for an interview.
-Our interview season will run from mid-October through mid-December.
+Our interview season will run from early November through January.

 A complete ERAS application is required, including: